 Green-tipped banana and 1 tablespoon nut butter (Wildly Organic's Almond-Pecan Butter

+is perfect for this).
 The 21DSD allows one serving of specific fruits each day.
 Green-tipped bananas are included because they're lower in sugar than ripe bananas.
 They're also high in resistant starch which may aid in digestion and improve insulin sensitivity.

+Roast beef, green beans, carrots, and roasted cauliflower.
 This roast beef is a family favorite.
 I especially enjoy the fact that it's super easy to prepare!
 Its made in the slow cooker with a drizzle of olive oil

 and coconut vinegar